farrynk/rulebook/docs/5_transactions.md

 ## 5.2	Waivers

-- **5.2.1**&emsp;A player claimed on waivers can only be claimed onto the corresponding tier the player was demoted or cut from.
+- **5.2.1**&emsp;A player claimed on waivers can only be claimed onto the corresponding tier the player was cut from with two exceptions.

     - **5.2.1.1**&emsp;If a player is on waivers before roster lock because of an absence from the league, they may be FA claimed onto any tier they are eligible for.

+    - **5.2.1.2**&emsp;If a player is promoted they will go onto waivers in their original tier.

 - **5.2.2**&emsp;Waiver order will be determined by the team’s record, inverse to the tier in which the transaction takes place.
 Waivers will be updated after every 2nd match day.